docker-archive/dcus-hol-2016/open-source/README.md

 	eth0      Link encap:Ethernet  HWaddr 06:67:be:89:1f:b5
 	          inet addr:172.31.22.238  Bcast:172.31.31.255  Mask:255.255.240.0
 	```

+	In this case the IP Address is `172.31.22.238` as indicated by the `inet addr` field.

 1. Create a Swarm manager on **v112node0** with its internal IP address